mavenlink/brainstem/lib/brainstem/query_strategies/README.md

 # Filtering/Searching Query Strategies

-Traditionally Brainstem will ignore all filters if you define a `search` block in your presenter.
+Traditionally Brainstem has ignored all filters if you defined a `search` block in your presenter.
 Brainstem relies on your search implementation to do any necessary filtering.
-A downside of this is that depending on your searching integration you may have to implement your filters twice: once inside your presenters and once inside your searching solution.
-This causes extra work, particularly for complex queries and associations that the Brainstem DSL is well equipped to deal with.
+A downside of this is that you may have to implement your filters twice: once inside your presenters and once inside your searching solution.
+This causes extra work, particularly for complex queries and associations that the Brainstem DSL is well equipped to handle.

 The current version of Brainstem offers a beta feature for allowing both searching and filtering to take place.
 To enable it, add the following to your presenter: